Recent progresses on QCD phases in a strong magnetic field -- views from Nambu--Jona-Lasinio model: Introduction

-After that, in 21st century, the QCD phase diagrams in the presence of magnetic field were explored in advance.
+Following that, in 21st century, the QCD phase diagrams in the presence of magnetic field were explored in greater detail.
 In 2000, a brief study was carried out in chiral perturbation theory for finite temperature $T$ and magnetic field $B$~\cite{Agasian:2000hw}, and the pseudo-critical temperature $T_c$ for $\chi$SR was found to increase with magnetic field.
-Ten years later, in the extended linear sigma model, possible splitting of deconfinement and $\chi$SR was checked in the same environment in Ref.~\cite{Mizher:2010zb}, where they found the $T_c$ for $\chi$SR increases with $B$ but the one for deconfinement decreases.
-These features are consistent with the spirits of magnetic catalysis effect and asymptotic freedom in strong magnetic field, though most recent lattice QCD (LQCD) simulations do not support such splitting up to quite large $B$~\cite{Bali:2011qj,Bali:2012zg}.
-Other important features found in Ref.~\cite{Mizher:2010zb} are the appearances of new critical points for both $\chi$SR and deconfinement in the $T-B$ phase diagram.
+About ten years later, not only this feature was well confirmed in the studies of PNJL model and its variants, but the $T_c$ for deconfinement was shown to be qualitatively the same in mean field approximation~\cite{Fukushima:2010fe,Gatto:2010qs,Gatto:2010pt}.
+The findings were summarized together with those from Quark-Meson model~\cite{Ruggieri:2013cya} in the review Ref.~\cite{Gatto:2012sp} and was supported by the study within the Polyakov linear sigma model~\cite{Tawfik:2014hwa,Tawfik:2015tga}.
+However, in the extended Polyakov linear sigma model~\cite{Mizher:2010zb} and Polyakov-Quark-Meson model~\cite{Li:2019nzj}, other researchers found a splitting between $\chi$SR and deconfinment: the $T_c$ increases with $B$ for $\chi$SR but decreases for deconfinement.
+In principle, these features are consistent with the spirits of the magnetic catalysis effect and asymptotic freedom in strong magnetic fields, but most recent lattice QCD (LQCD) simulations do not support such splitting up to quite large $B$~\cite{Bali:2011qj,Bali:2012zg}.
+It is not clear why the entanglement between chiral symmetry and confinement can be so strong.